The Remnant Church Preparing for the Kingdom

 A Praying Church

-If we are confronted by demonic possession, attachment, influence—any sort of dark spiritual activity, it will be prayerfully opposed by the Holy Spirit’s power in accordance with the principles of response that the Father honored in the ministries of Jesus and the Apostles.
+If we are confronted by demonic possession, attachment, influence—any type of dark spiritual activity, it will be prayerfully opposed by the Holy Spirit’s power in accordance with the principles of response that the Father honored in the ministries of Jesus and the Apostles.
 Applying those principles resulted in full deliverance—to the resounding glory of God.

-Another prayer concern is to always maintain honesty and eagerness for full disclosure—it’s an operating principle of the Remnant Church.
+Another prayer concern is to always maintain honesty and eagerness for truth and full disclosure—it’s an operating principle of the Remnant Church.
 Transparency avoids misunderstandings, disappointments and a Spirit-grieving, power-stifling, church-troubling situation such as occurred in Acts 5:1–11.

 Maintaining Our Zeal